 Working as a “one man band,” Chris introduced himself to viewers in Hampton Roads with his popular feature Carolina Country.
 The weekly feature spotlighted unique people, places and events in Northeastern North Carolina.
 Carolina Country ran for three years and was named the top feature in the state of Virginia by the Associated Press.

 From college bowl games, major league baseball, the Daytona 500, to NFL playoff games, Chris has covered the full gamut of sports.

 Since joining the sports team at WAVY and WVBT, Chris has earned numerous awards including an Emmy for his work on Old Dominion’s return to football in 2009.
 Chris has been named “Hampton Roads Outstanding Sports Broadcaster” by the Chesapeake Athletic Club twice and in 1999 was named Hampton Roads’ top sportscaster by the readers of The Virginian-Pilot newspaper.

 Chris enjoys speaking engagements and recently was named the Coastal Virginia Wine Fest Grape Stomp Champion in 2014.

 A photographer first, Chris still shoots, edits and produces the majority of his stories.

 Despite putting most of his effort into covering sports in Hampton Roads, Chris is quick to jump in and help the news department during big news events.
 Whether it be tornado coverage or hurricanes, Chris has been on the scene of some of our communities biggest news stories.
 In 2009 Chris went to Nicaragua to report on a local men’s group called HOLA and their efforts to help the orphans of Managua.

-Chris and his wife Cathy have two sons – Cameron and Casey.
+Chris has two sons – Cameron and Casey.